Choose a Site

 First impressions are everything.
 A first course can impress your guests and set the mood for the evening.
 Here are some ways to start the evening off right, from creating a charcuterie board to picking the right aperitif.

 Determining your menu is a delicate dance.
-You want all your flavours to play nicely together, without becoming too repetitive.
+You want all your flavors to play nicely together, without becoming too repetitive.
 While you may know the basics of food and wine pairings, things can get a little more complex when it comes to cocktails.
-That’s because, as opposed to reds vs whites, cocktails offer nearly infinite possibilities, mirroring the diversity of food itself.
+That’s because, as opposed to reds vs. whites, cocktails offer nearly infinite possibilities, mirroring the diversity of food itself.

 To simplify the selection process, it's helpful to follow some rules of thumb.
-Choose cocktails that complement the overall flavour of the food, striking a balance without overpowering or competing with it.
-Traditional flavour combinations (lemon and blueberry, olive and tomato, coffee and cream) can provide inspiration, as can world cuisine themes, like French or Mexican food.
+Choose cocktails that complement the overall flavor of the food, striking a balance without overpowering or competing with it.
+Traditional flavor combinations (lemon and blueberry, olive and tomato, coffee and cream) can provide inspiration, as can world cuisine themes, like French or Mexican food.
 Get all our tips for food and cocktail pairings.

 For pre-meal festivities, follow the timeless tradition of serving aperitifs.
 These are frequently low ABV drinks with complex tastes, including vermouth, sherry and amaro.
 You can serve these straight, or you can mix them with other ingredients to create cocktails.
 We have several aperitif-focused cocktails to choose from.